caochun/allagi/README.md

-# manteau-flow
+# allagi

 ## About

-Manteau-flow is a simple business flow engine which is built on state charts implementation from apache (commons-scxml).
+Allagi is a simple business flow engine which is built on state charts implementation from apache (commons-scxml).

-## Why manteau-flow
+## Why Allagi

 ### State machine based business process modeling